Local Interpretations for Explainable Natural Language Processing: A Survey

-\citet{bai2021attentions} proposed the concept of combinatorial shortcuts caused by attention mechanism.
-It argued that the masks used to map the query and key matrices of the self-attention~\cite{vaswani2017attention} are biased, which would lead to the same positional tokens are attended regardless of the actual word semantics of different inputs. \citet{clark2019does} detected that the large amounts of attention of BERT \cite{bert} focus on the meaningless tokens such as the special token [SEP]. \citet{jain2019attention} argued that the tokens with high attention weights are not consistent with the important tokens identified by the other interpretable methods, such as the gradient-based measures. \citet{serrano2019attention} applied the method of intermediate representation erasure and claimed that attention can only indicate the importance of even intermediate components and are not faithful enough to explain the model's decision from the actual inputs level.
+\citet{bai2021attentions} proposed the concept of combinatorial shortcuts caused by the attention mechanism.
+It argued that the masks used to map the query and key matrices of the self-attention~\cite{vaswani2017attention} are biased, which would lead to the same positional tokens being attended regardless of the actual word semantics of different inputs. \citet{clark2019does} detected that the large amounts of attention of BERT \cite{bert} focus on the meaningless tokens such as the special token [SEP]. \citet{jain2019attention} argued that the tokens with high attention weights are not consistent with the important tokens identified by the other interpretable methods, such as the gradient-based measures. \citet{serrano2019attention} applied the method of intermediate representation erasure and claimed that attention can only indicate the importance of even intermediate components and are not faithful enough to explain the model's decision from the level of the actual inputs.

-In contrast, \citet{wiegreffe2019attention} proposed the work of `Attention is not not explanation' to specifically against the arguments in \cite{jain2019attention}, arguing that whether attention weights are faithful explanations is actually dependent on the definition of explanation and conducted four different experiments to prove when attention can be used as the explanation.
-Similar view is also proposed by \citet{jacovi2020towards}, illustrating that under certain cases, attention maps over input can be considered as faithful explanation, which can be verified by the erasure method \cite{arras2017relevant, feng2018pathologies}, i.e. whether or not that erasing the attended tokens from inputs would change the prediction results.
+In contrast, \citet{wiegreffe2019attention} proposed the work of `Attention is not not explanation' specifically against the arguments in \cite{jain2019attention}, arguing that whether attention weights are faithful explanations is dependent on the definition of explanation and conducted four different experiments to prove when attention can be used as the explanation.
+A similar view is also proposed by \citet{jacovi2020towards}, illustrating that under some instances, attention maps over input can be considered as a faithful explanation, which can be verified by the erasure method \cite{arras2017relevant, feng2018pathologies}, i.e. whether or not that erasing the attended tokens from inputs would change the prediction results.